Get Ready for Proposed Changes to Payer-to-Payer Data Exchange on FHIR Regulations

 At this point in time, the proposed rule is currently in the Office of Management and Budget (OMB).
 It is likely that a final rule could be released any day now.
 Once released, we will update you on any relevant changes and will continue to support you through your compliance journey.

-Stay tuned for more information and make sure to visit 1upHealth’s Modern Interoperability Resource Center as we will continue to update that with additional content.
+Visit the 1up Payer-to-Payer Data Exchange API page to learn more.
+For additional information, make sure to visit 1upHealth’s Modern Interoperability Resource Center as we will continue to update that with additional content.

 Share with your community